mvolkmann/blog/src/swift-ui.md

 ## App Demos

-One approach for demonstrating iOS apps to others is to use QuickTime.
+One approach for demonstrating iOS apps to others using a real device instead of the Simulator is to use QuickTime.
-The steps to do this follow.
+The steps to do this are:

 1. Attach an iPhone to a computer running macOS using a USB cable.
 1. Launch the QuickTime Player application.